The Code Overlay: Show the Code!

 The Neurodivergent Reading Whisperer® has created a set of Phonemies: IPA-aligned Speech Sound Monsters® that show the sound value of each grapheme.
 The graphemes are displayed using the Code Mapping® Tool, making the whole code visible and accelerating Word Mapping Mastery® for all.

-Many children can learn to read and spell without working through grapheme-to-phoneme correspondences eg s a t p i n and can start on the 1,2,3 and Away! pre-readers as soon as they have finished the 10 day Speech Sound Play Plan.
+Many children can learn to read and spell without working through grapheme-to-phoneme correspondences eg s a t p i n and can start on the 1,2,3 and Away! pre-readers as soon as they have finished the SSP Purple Code Level

 What are Phonemies?